-More than seven million patients across the country will benefit from innovative pilot schemes that are trialing improvements to GP access, funded by the £50m Prime Minister’s Challenge Fund.
+Patients across the country are starting to benefit from innovative pilot schemes that are trialing improvements to GP access, funded by the £50m Prime Minister’s Challenge Fund.

-Twenty GP collaborations have been awarded funds to run pilots for one year, to transform primary services in their areas and improve the patient experience.
+Twenty GP collaborations have been awarded funds to transform primary services in their areas and improve the patient experience.

-A wide variety of innovative ideas are being trialed including opening 8am-8pm on weekdays and weekends; better use of telecare and health apps; more ways for patients to book appointments including e-mail and Skype; and new services like care coordinators, to manage care for patients with complex needs.
+A wide variety of innovative ideas are being tested including extended opening hours, more ways for patients to access services and new services to better support patients with complex needs.

-NHS England is now working with the pilots as part of a 12-month national development and evaluation programme, and sharing learning with all practices across England to spread innovation.
+NHS England is now working with the pilots as part of a national development and evaluation programme, to share learning with all practices across England and spread innovation.

 For more information about the individual pilots and the PM Challenge Fund see: